 WHY SHOULD I EUTHANIZE MY PET?
 IS “DYING NATURALLY” A BETTER OPTION?

+Many of us hope our loved ones will pass peacefully in their sleep.
+Sadly this rarely happens.
 Most diseases will not ‘instantly’ take the life of your pet.
 Arthritis and kidney disease are common ailments that our pets suffer from and both of these diseases can lead to a long and painful end of life process.
+Humans are heavily medicated with narcotics to prevent the suffering that can occur with a natural death.
+Unfortunately our pets do not receive the same degree of pain management.
 When appropriate, euthanasia can help your pet pass before they experience too much discomfort from a disease they cannot recover from.
+They deserve to die with dignity and honour.

 WHAT ARE THE BENEFITS OF “IN-HOME” EUTHANASIA OVER TAKING MY PET TO THE HOSPITAL FOR THIS PROCEDURE?